roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a DaemonSet.md

 After you create a DaemonSet, you can perform the following operations:

+-   On the DaemonSets page, click the **Label** field, enter the key and `value` that you specified for the application, and then click **OK** to filter the applications.
 -   On the DaemonSets page, find the created DaemonSet and click **Details** in the **Actions** column.
 On the details page, you can view basic information about the DaemonSet.
 The information includes pods, access method, events, and logs.
 -   On the DaemonSets page, find the created DaemonSet.
 You can choose **More** \> **View in YAML** in the **Actions** column to view the YAML file of the DaemonSet.
 You can also choose **More** \> **Delete** to delete the DaemonSet.